janjiralakirankumar/Azure-Labs/README.md

 2. Delete the storage account, containers, and blobs you created during the lab.
 You can do this by going to the respective resource and clicking the "Delete" option.

 By following these detailed steps with explanations, beginners can create an Azure Blob Storage lab, learning the fundamentals of Azure Blob Storage and its best practices for security and efficiency.

 ---
+## LAb 05: Exercise―use the Azure pricing calculator

+Using the Azure Pricing Calculator is a great way to estimate the cost of Azure services and resources before you deploy them.
+Here's a simple exercise to get you started:

+**1. Access the Azure Pricing Calculator:**

+Visit the [Azure Pricing Calculator](https://azure.com/calculator) using a web browser.

+**2. Configure the Pricing Calculator:**

+Follow these steps to configure the pricing calculator:

+- Click on "Get started" or "Pricing calculator" to begin.
+- In the "Estimate your costs for Azure" section, you will see a set of options:
+  - **Products**: Click on "Add products" to choose the Azure services you want to include in your estimate.
+You can search for services by name or browse categories.
+  - **Region**: Select the Azure region where you plan to deploy your resources.
+  - **Term**: Choose the term of your estimate, such as Pay-as-you-go or a specific contract.
+  - **Currency**: Select your preferred currency for pricing.
+  - **Additional filters**: Optionally, you can apply filters like "Service Type" or "Resource Tags" to refine your selection.
+- As you make your selections, the pricing calculator will update in real-time to show the estimated cost.

+**3. Add Azure Products:**

+Let's add an example product for estimation:

+- Click "Add products" and search for "Virtual Machines."
+- Select a VM type (e.g., Windows or Linux) and specify the VM configuration (e.g., size, number of instances, and storage type).
+- Click "Add" to add the VM to your estimate.

+**4. Review the Pricing Estimate:**

+Once you've added the products you want to estimate, the pricing calculator will provide you with a detailed breakdown of the estimated costs.
+You can review this information, which includes:

+- Total monthly cost.
+- Cost breakdown by service, region, and term.
+- Details of the selected Azure services and their configurations.

+**5. Save or Export the Estimate:**

+You can save or export your estimate for future reference or sharing.
+Click on the "Save" or "Export" buttons to do this.

+**6. Modify the Estimate:**

+You can go back and make changes to your estimate at any time by adjusting the products, region, terms, or other settings.
+The estimate will automatically update.

+**7. Share the Estimate:**

+If you need to collaborate with others or get approvals, you can share the estimate by using the "Share" feature.
+This allows you to generate a URL that others can use to view your estimate.

+This exercise helps you become familiar with the Azure Pricing Calculator, allowing you to estimate the costs associated with your Azure deployments and make informed decisions about your cloud spending.

+---
+## Lab 06: Exercise―use the Azure TCO calculator

+The Azure Total Cost of Ownership (TCO) Calculator is a tool that allows you to estimate the costs associated with running your workloads on Azure compared to an on-premises environment.
+Here's a step-by-step exercise to use the Azure TCO Calculator:

+**1. Access the Azure TCO Calculator:**

+Go to the [Azure TCO Calculator](https://azure.microsoft.com/en-us/tco/calculator/) using a web browser.

+**2. Configure the TCO Calculator:**

+Follow these steps to configure the TCO Calculator:

+- Click on "Get started" or "TCO calculator" to begin.
+- In the "Estimate your TCO with Azure" section, you'll see various options:
+  - **Name your estimate**: Give your estimate a name for reference.
+  - **Location**: Choose your country or region to account for local costs.
+  - **Organization type**: Specify whether you're an Enterprise or a Managed Service Provider (MSP).
+  - **Use case**: Select the use case that best fits your scenario, such as "Migrate & Modernize" or "New Workload."

+**3. Input Assumptions:**

+You will be asked to provide detailed information about your current on-premises environment.
+Here's a simplified example:

+- **On-Premises Costs**: Enter information about your current data center costs, including capital expenditure (CapEx) and operational expenditure (OpEx) items.
+- **Server Workloads**: Define the number and types of servers you currently have (e.g., physical, virtual, or containerized).
+- **Storage**: Enter the details of your on-premises storage environment.
+- **Network**: Describe your network infrastructure and bandwidth costs.

+**4. Configure Azure Options:**

+Next, you'll provide information about the Azure options you want to compare.
+This includes:

+- **Virtual Machines**: Specify the number of VMs you plan to deploy and their configurations.
+- **Storage**: Define the Azure storage solutions you intend to use.
+- **Network**: Provide details on Azure network costs and bandwidth.

+**5. Review the Results:**

+After inputting all your assumptions, the TCO Calculator will generate a comprehensive report showing a detailed breakdown of costs for your on-premises environment and the equivalent costs in Azure.
+It will provide insights into your potential cost savings and a comparison of the two scenarios.

+**6. Save a Copy:**

+To save a copy of your TCO estimate:

+- Click on the "Save" button.
+- You will be prompted to sign in with your Microsoft account or create one if you don't have an account.
+- After signing in, you can save your estimate for future reference.

+The TCO Calculator allows you to analyze the cost implications of migrating to Azure, making informed decisions about your cloud strategy and cost savings.

+---
+## Lab 07: Walkthrough―manage resource locks

+Resource locks in Azure are used to prevent accidental deletion or modification of resources.
+There are two types of resource locks: "ReadOnly" and "Delete."
+In this walkthrough, we'll add a "ReadOnly" resource lock to a resource, update the lock, remove it, and then delete the resource.

+**1. Create a Resource:**

+First, you need to create a resource in Azure.
+For the purpose of this walkthrough, let's create a simple Azure Storage account.
+You can follow these steps:

+- Sign in to the Azure Portal.
+- Click on "+ Create a resource."
+- Search for "Storage account," select it, and fill in the required details to create the storage account.
+Click "Review + create" and then "Create."

+**2. Add a ReadOnly Resource Lock:**

+Now, let's add a "ReadOnly" resource lock to the storage account:

+- Go to the Azure Portal.
+- Navigate to your newly created storage account.
+- In the left-hand menu, under "Settings," find and select "Locks."
+- Click the "+ Add" button to add a new lock.
+- Provide a name for the lock, such as "ReadOnlyLock."
+- Select "ReadOnly" as the lock type.
+- Optionally, provide a description.
+- Click "OK" to create the lock.

+**3. Update the Lock and Retest:**

+Now, let's update the existing lock to make a modification and then test it:

+- In the "Locks" section of the storage account, find the "ReadOnlyLock" that you just created.
+- Click on the "ReadOnlyLock" to view its details.
+- In the "Lock details" pane, click "Edit" to make changes to the lock.
+For example, you can update the description.
+- Click "Save" to update the lock.

+To test the ReadOnly lock, try to make a change to the storage account.
+You'll see that Azure prevents any modifications while the lock is in place.

+**4. Remove the Resource Lock:**

+To remove the "ReadOnly" resource lock:

+- In the "Locks" section of the storage account, find the "ReadOnlyLock."
+- Click on the "ReadOnlyLock" to view its details.
+- In the "Lock details" pane, click "Delete."
+- Confirm the removal by clicking "Yes" in the confirmation dialog.

+**5. Delete the Resource:**

+To delete the resource, in this case, the storage account:

+- Go to the storage account's main page.
+- In the left-hand menu, under "Settings," click on "Overview."
+- Click the "Delete" button, and follow the prompts to confirm the deletion.
+Note that you can't delete a resource if there is a "Delete" resource lock in place.

+This walkthrough demonstrates how to create, update, and remove a "ReadOnly" resource lock to prevent modifications to a resource, and how to delete the resource once the lock is removed.
+Resource locks provide an additional layer of protection for your critical Azure resources.

+---